-Toni Breidinger: Introducing NASCAR's First Arab-American Female Driver
+Toni Breidinger: The First Arab American Female Driver in NASCAR History

-You could technically say that Breidinger's racing career started at Sonoma Raceway in California.
-That's where the girls raced their go-karts in 2009.
-But, when she moved to North Carolina after graduating high school, things started to get serious.
+Born to German and Lebanese parents, Toni Breidinger first caught the racing bug when she was nine years old, after her father bought go-karts for her and her twin sister Annie.
+You could technically say that Toni's racing career started at Sonoma Raceway in California.
+That's where the Breidinger sisters raced their go-karts in 2009.
+But, when Toni moved to North Carolina after graduating high school, things started to get serious.

-In 2016, she nailed the championship in the USAC Speed2 Western Pavement Midget Series.
-In 2017, she raced late models alongside Hailey Deegan.
-She got all the right attention for all the right reasons, and in 2018, she was invited to compete part-time in the ARCA Menards Series with Venturini Motorsports.
+In 2016, Toni secured the championship in the USAC Speed2 Western Pavement Midget Series, and the following year, she raced late models alongside Hailie Deegan.
+Breidinger would go on to rack 19 USAC victories, making her the winningest female driver in the club's history.
+Needless to say, she got all the right attention for all the right reasons, and in 2018, she was invited to compete part-time in the ARCA Menards Series with Venturini Motorsports.